Under qualified or telling the wrong story?

 But what set this offer apart from the rest

-- Our candidate had very little experience applying for, in his words “real” jobs
+- The candidate had very little experience applying for, in his words “real” jobs

 - This was a position I had never heard of, let alone never hired for.
 This was an industry I hardly knew existed.